forrestxu123/Android-Framework-System-Design/quality/crash.md

 Let's explian the daigram:
 - Java/Kotlin based Components (App and System Server) Crash Handling:
   - App sets default uncaught exception handle:

      When an app is forked, it calls Thread.setDefaultUncaughtExceptionHandler(new KillApplicationHandler()) to set the default uncaught exception handler for all throwable or exceptions in the process using an instance of KillApplicationHandler.
 Now, when an uncaught exception occurs in any thread within the process, KillApplicationHandler.uncaughtException() will be called to handle that exception.
-  - App sets default uncaught exception handle: uncaughtException() calls the ActivityManager method handleApplicationCrash() when a throwable is not caught in the current app to request ActivityManagerService(AMS) for crash handling.
+  - App sets default uncaught exception handle:

+    uncaughtException() calls the ActivityManager method handleApplicationCrash() when a throwable is not caught in the current app to request ActivityManagerService(AMS) for crash handling.
   - AMS Crash Handling:

     AMS collects all crash information needs through handleApplicationCrashInner() and sends it to DropManagerService by calling the method DropManager#addData().
-  - DropManagerService creates crash log information.
+  - DropManagerService creates crash log information:

     DropManagerService receives the crash information from AMS and store crash information log file into /data/system/drop folder.
-  - App Self-Termination Handling: the App takes appropriate actions to terminate itself.
+  - App Self-Termination Handling:

+    the App takes appropriate actions to terminate itself.

 - Native components (JNI and Daemon) Memory Issue and Crash Handling: